-Reymann Brewery, part of the Wheeling, West Virginia’s rich German heritage that date to the 19th century, was one of the largest breweries in the state.
+Reymann Brewery, located in Wheeling, West Virginia, is a former brewery and an integral part of the city’s rich German heritage.
 Wheeling was known as an early prominently German community in the northern panhandle of the Mountain State and boasted of its unofficial nickname, the Beer Belly, with pride as it was a city filled with over 130 taverns and saloons.

 Anton Reymann was born in Gaubickelheim, Germany in 1837, and immigrated to Wheeling, West Virginia in 1853 with his father, George Reymann, who was a school teacher.1 5 George, along with Peter Paul Beck, founded possibly the first brewery in Wheeling, the Franklin Brewing Company,3 dating to 1849.1 4 Anton enrolled in the local school district until it to closed because of a smallpox outbreak.
 Only 17 years of age, Reymann began working for the company his father co-founded and served as an apprentice for four years.
 The brewery grew in size and relocated to 15th Street between Market and Main.3